 - collapsed lung

-For example, carry your cell phone in a back pocket or purse rather than in a shirt pocket, and don’t stand close to a microwave for extended periods of time.
+For example, carry your cell phone in a back pocket or purse rather than in a shirt pocket, avoid wearing smart watches unless you are sure to keep them at least six inches from your device, and don’t stand close to a microwave for extended periods of time.

 Also, notify personnel at airports and other locations outfitted with metal detectors and other imaging equipment.
 The machinery may react with your pacemaker.

 Ventricular Assist Device

 The left ventricle is the largest chamber of the heart.
 It’s responsible for pumping blood from your heart to the rest of your body.

 People who are on the list for a heart transplant may require an LVAD to perform the job that their heart is too weak to do.
 This device is often referred to as a “bridge to transplant.”
 It is often used as a measure to save lives until a suitable donor heart is found.

 Risks of the surgery include: